tom-doerr/prismix/notes.md

 ### litellm Deprecation
 - The `litellm` library is using deprecated `open_text` API.
 The code has been migrated to the new `files()` API to avoid future deprecation warnings.
+## Notes for LLMs

+- The code has been updated to use the new `ConfigDict` approach in Pydantic to avoid future issues.
+- The code has been migrated to use the new `files()` API in `litellm` to avoid future deprecation warnings.